Applicants with Recent Secondary Education (within the past two years)

 Successful completion of New Zealand Year 13 with a minimum of 42 course credits at Level 3 or above.

 Applicants with Vocational Education and Training (VET) Study

 Other admission options

-The table below gives an indication of the likely peer cohort for new students at the institution.
+The table below gives an indication of the likely peer cohort for new students enrolling in this course at the institution.
 It provides data on all students who commenced undergraduate study in the most relevant recent intake period, including those admitted through all offer rounds, across all Australian campuses, and international students studying in Australia.

 Notes: * “<5” – indicated less than 5 ATAR-based offers were made.